ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/l1-05-abstractions.md

 ## Dataflow

-A code is a sequence of transformations on data, e.g.:
+Often code is just a sequence of transformations on data, so if we have the following set of actions:

 1. data `measurements` is read from input
 1. data `a` and `b` are produced from `measurements`, independently